In-Vivo-Group/generative-biology/README.md

 <!-- usage note: edit this section. -->

 This manuscript is a living document to assess the growing field of generative biology -- i.e. the applications of generative AI to the life sciences.

-This will be part one of a three-part series as follows:
-- Generative Biology
-- Generative Biology & Biosecurity
-- Generative Biology & Policy

-This manuscript will start as a single document to cut down on the logistics of multiple documents, but will eventually be split apart into three separate manuscripts.
+We're early in the process of writing this review, and we're even early in the process of building generative biology applications for science, engineering, and product development.

+The goal of this manuscript is to collaboratively write and review the field, and will take the same form and process as the recent [Opportunities and obstacles for deep learning in biology and medicine](https://github.com/greenelab/deep-review) review paper.
+This is not a duplicative paper, as the AI world has changed dramatically in the last few months.
+Lets write this together and set a baseline understanding for the field.

 # Contribution notes
 Papers should be submitted for consideration as an [issue](https://github.com/In-Vivo-Group/generative-biology/issues).
 Issues should include as much detail as possible, but at a minimum, they should include the title of the paper and a link to the paper (preferably a DOI).
 An ideal issue will also include a 3-5 sentence summary of the main takeaway of the paper to make it easiest to include in the relevant sections of the review.